reruo321/Java_Practice/Appendix/README.md

     con = DriverManager.getConnection("jdbc:mysql://localhost/test?" + "user=root&password=1234");
     con = DriverManager.getConnection("jdbc:mysql://localhost/test?", "root", "1234");

+## Round a Double to N Decimal Places
+Key Point: Call Math.round() for Double * 10^N, and then divide it into 10^N.

+Suppose that you have a double

+    double d = 12.34567;

+and if you want to round it to 2 decimal places,

+    d = Math.round(d * 100.0) / 100.0;

+This will output 12.35.

 ## Issue
 ### ▷ Not Working Breakpoints in Intellij IDEA?
 I experienced a little dumb troubles for the first time to use debugger in Intellij IDEA.